Identify Bobcat vs Coyote Prints in Snow

 Disclosure: This content may contain affiliate links.
 Read my disclosure policy.

-One of the most exciting things to discover on a winter hike is a set of clear bobcat tracks in snow — especially when you can identify what you’re looking at: bobcat or coyote track?
+One of the most exciting things to discover on a winter hike is a set of clear bobcat tracks in snow — especially when you can identify what you’re looking at: bobcat or coyote prints in snow?

 Few things feel more primeval than seeing a line of coyote prints or a bobcat prints disappearing into the distance.
 Both animals are feared hunters, and both are wild cousins of domestic species.
 Seeing their prints is both familiar and other-worldly.